 The current director is Daisy Johnson/Quake, with Maria Hill as acting director and her second in command.
 See also Nick Fury

 S.H.I.E.L.D. has also been a large part of several Marvel adaptations, including Spider-Man: The Animated Series

 .
 S.H.I.E.L.D. features notably in the Marvel Cinematic Universe

-put a new twist on the organisation within this continuity: S.H.I.E.L.D. turns out to have been infiltrated by HYDRA for some amount of time now, and many of its agents have been Double Agents working to bring it down from the inside.
-At the end of the film, the organisation falls and is disbanded, forcing the heroes to abandon it and start anew, essentially killing off S.H.I.E.L.D., at least as far as this continuity goes.
+put a new twist on the organization within this continuity: S.H.I.E.L.D. turns out to have been infiltrated by HYDRA since its founding, and many of its agents have been Double Agents working to bring it down from the inside.
+At the end of the film, the organization falls and is disbanded, forcing the heroes to abandon it and start anew; with Agents of S.H.I.E.L.D. following the remaining agents' attempt to rebuild.

 The S.H.I.E.L.D. organization provides examples of: